 Negroes, Sweet and docile, Meek, humble, and kind: Beware the day They change their minds!

-South African soprano Pretty Yende improvises some Zulu in a spoken monologue in Donizetti’s La fille du régiment at the Metropolitan Opera:
+Young Black singers of our own time: here, South African soprano Pretty Yende improvises in Zulu, her native language, in a spoken monologue in Donizetti’s La fille du régiment at the Metropolitan Opera:

 Schubert’s room, as drawn by his friend Moritz von Schwind, 1821.